McKenna Butcher- South Carolina- 2019 Aug 15, 2019 0:57:13 GMT -5

 NCMEC link: api.missingkids.org/poster/NCMC/1359655/1/screen

 Thoughts?
 Just a technical note that I am placing McKenna's case in the missing section as opposed to fugitive section since in general I try to reserve the fugitive section for parental abduction cases that include additional alleged violent felonies such as murder.
 That is not to say parental abduction cases with no additional charges besides kidnapping and/or custodial interference aren't important but it's just a technical decision as to not clutter one section or the other.
 Me and many on our forum have been very vocal that parental abduction cases are not taken seriously enough.
-Just because the child is with their parent does not mean they're safe and the parent also has no right to deny the parent custody if the courts haven't.
+Just because the child is with their parent does not mean they're safe and the parent also has no right to deny the other parent custody if the courts haven't.

 Admin Note #1: According to the National Center for Missing & Exploited Children's missingkids.org website, anyone having information on this case should call 1-800-THE-LOST or the Greenville County Sheriff's Office (South Carolina) at 1-864-271-5210 Or the Federal Bureau of Investigation (Columbia, South Carolina) at 1-803-551-4200